globus/searchable-files-demo/README.md

 command, or make other minor changes, their main logic should probably be left unmodified.

-The only special consideration when modifying these components is that the use the Index ID retrieved from `create-index`.
-If modifying or replacing these commands, it may be necessary to replace the logic which loads the `index_id` from storage.
+The only special consideration when modifying these components is that these commands use the Index ID retrieved from `create-index`.
+If modifying or replacing these commands, it may be necessary to replace the logic that loads the `index_id` from storage.